canarieids/Zeek-Ubuntu-22.04/README.md

 <img src="/images/image-20200506154052269.png" alt="image-20200506154052269" style="zoom:90%;" />

-4. Select the USB key where the downloaded ISO has been written from the drop-down and click `Next`.
+4. Select the ISO where the downloaded ISO has been written from the drop-down and click `Next`.
+Please ensure to choose "Ubuntu-Server" and not "ESP Virtual CD"

 ![image-20200506154128697](/images/image-20200506154128697.png)